endlessparadigm/Predicting-Work-Efficiency/README.md

 # Predicting Work Efficiency at Work
-A funny anecdote where I utilized a math equation by mistake yielding successful results in predicting the success of a data privacy compliance project.
+A funny anecdote where I utilized a physics equation to predict the outcome of a data compliance project.
 (15 min. read)

 ## Abstract